fuzinato/fuzinato.github.io/_drafts/_posts/function-currying.md

   dividend / divisor
   	|> toString
 ```
 Now lets say there we want to make a function that always divides by 2 (divisor = 2).
-We could create new function using `divideNumber` fn:
+We can create a new function using `divideNumber` fn:
 ```elm
 divideBy2: Float -> String
 divideBy2 =
 	divideNumbers 2
 ```
-sdf sdfsdf